runingnad/abcd123/mobile/README.md

 ---

-**MedChain Mobile** - Revolutionizing healthcare inventory management, one batch at a time. 🏥⚡
+**MedCare Mobile** - Revolutionizing healthcare inventory management, one batch at a time. 🏥⚡